hexett/StaffUtilsPlus/README.md

 - **Player Notes & Warnings**: Add, view, and manage notes and warnings for players.
 - **Advanced Staff Menu**: GUI-based staff menu for quick access to moderation tools (coming soon).
 - **Database & Local Storage**: Supports MySQL, SQLite, or local YAML storage.
+- **WhoIs and CommandSpy:** Lets staff see other players' commands and other info about them.
 - **Auto-Expiration**: Automatic expiration for temporary punishments.
 - **Notifications**: Broadcast and permission-based notifications for staff actions.
 - **Performance & Logging**: Async operations, caching, and detailed logging.